Andrew Leon: Cairns business activities

 1884 Cadastral map of Cairns, showing the Hap Wah plantation, selected by Andrew Leon.
 The selections were 6 and 15 (Portions 52 and 75) south of Chinaman Creek.

-Leon was an early arrival in Cairns in 1876 where he established one of the first Chinese businesses, Sun Chong Lee on Abbott Street, with Cooktown businessman Chuck Lum, and purchased its allotment.
+Leon was an early arrival in Cairns in 1876 where he managed Lee On’s large store and assisted Cooktown businessman Chuck Lum to establish the Sun Chong Lee store on Abbott Street.
+In February 1877, Lum purchased its allotment and Leon purchased an adjoining allotment.
+Both properties had buildings already constructed, the first Chinese-owned buildings in Cairns.

 Two years later he commenced Hap Wah plantation (1878–1886) that pioneered the Cairns district sugarcane industry.

 In 1878 and 1879 Leon selected 1250 acre of agricultural land near Cairns.
 A group of Chinese traders in Hong Kong joined with local businessmen to form the Hap Wah Company and invested £45,000 in the venture to establish tropical agriculture.
 This was the first large scale sugar cultivation in Far North Queensland.
 Leon was the manager and only spokesman for the enterprise.
 The “Pioneer” sugar mill on the Hap Wah plantation was the first in the Cairns district.
 Its opening in 1882 was a large event attracting many stakeholders and official guests.
 The trial crushing was undertaken by early April before full production commenced in June.
 By the end of December 110 tons of Hap Wah sugar had been exported with a total value of £3,060.

 The Hap Wah plantation and mill were located along Mulgrave Road (formerly Hap/Hop Wah Road).
 The plantation consisted of two parcels of land (known as Portions 52 and 75).
 Portion 52 was bounded to the north by Chinaman Creek with the following corner points: